Regents Professor & President's Professor at Arizona State University

-The CHELab is dedicated to research using and student training in rigorous, cutting-edge ethnographic research methods.
+The CHELab is dedicated to research using and student training in rigorous, cutting-edge ethnographic and biocultural research methods.
 Our PhD students become experts, and end up with great jobs because of it.
-Up to 30 undergraduates join the lab during semesters as research apprentices, gaining data management and analysis skills.
+Up to 35 in-person and online undergraduates join the lab during semesters as research apprentices, gaining data management, analysis, and collaborative skills.
 Many more work with us in the field or in practicum courses learning about social science data collection by doing.
-In the summer, we are mostly off in far-flung places collecting data that we then spend the rest of the year cleaning and analyzing.
+In the summer, we are mostly off collecting data that we then spend the rest of the year cleaning and analyzing.

-, Alexandra Brewis, Amber Wutich, and Cindi SturtzSreetharan .
-We embrace collaboration, work efficiently, hold each other to the highest standards, innovate our approaches constantly, and value what everyone brings to the table.
-Alissa Ruth
+The core CHEL team is four faculty in the School of Human Evolution and Social Change who have collaborated together for many years: Biocultural/biological anthropologist Alexandra Brewis, cultural anthropologist Amber Wutich, linguistic anthropologist Cindi SturtzSreetharan, and educational anthropologist Alissa Ruth.
+We embrace team-collaboration, work efficiently, hold each other to the highest standards, innovate our approaches constantly, and value what everyone brings to the table.

 We welcome scholars, postdocs, and students from any field to get involved in any of our ongoing projects.
-Contact any of us to find our how.
+We have space for longer-term visitors, if you have a sabbatical upcoming!
+Contact any of us to find out more.